Lebanon:Operations of the Islamic Resistance on Monday, July...

 Allah Almighty is Truthful

-- the fighters of the Islamic Resistance targeted a gathering of “Israeli” enemy soldiers in the vicinity of the “Biranit” Barracks with rockets, scoring direct hits.
+- The Islamic Resistance fighters targeted Al-Malikiyya Site with an offensive drone, hitting one of the bunkers, which resulted in a partial destruction and setting the place ablaze.

-- the fighters of the Islamic Resistance targeted at 10:50 a.m. the espionage equipment at the Al-Raheb Site with guided missiles, scoring direct hits and destroying the equipment.
+- The Islamic Resistance fighters targeted at 17:45, p.m. the surveillance devices at Al-Radar Site in the occupied Lebanese Shebaa Farms with appropriate weapons, leading to its destruction.

-- the fighters of the Islamic Resistance targeted Al-Summaqa Site in the Occupied Kfarchouba Hills with artillery shells.
+- the Islamic Resistance fighters targeted at 17:50 p.m. the surveillance devices at Al-Raheb Site with appropriate weapons, scoring direct hits.

+- And in retaliation to n the “Israeli” enemy's attacks on the steadfast southern villages and safe homes, particularly in Yater, the Islamic Resistance fighters targeted a building used by "Israeli" enemy soldiers at Al-Manara Settlement with appropriate weapons.

+- And in retaliation to the “Israeli” enemy’s attacks on the steadfast southern villages and safe homes, particularly in Khiam, the Islamic Resistance fighters targeted buildings used by enemy soldiers at Al-Metula Settlement with appropriate weapons, causing direct damage and catching fire.

-- And in retaliation to the "Israeli" enemy's attacks on the steadfast southern villages and safe homes, particularly the horrific massacre in the city of Bint Jbeil, which led to the martyrdom of civilians, the fighters of the Islamic Resistance targeted “Kiryat Shmona” Settlement [occupied Khalsa village] with dozens of Falaq and Katyusha rockets.
+- And in retaliation to the “Israeli” enemy’s attacks on the steadfast southern villages and safe homes in Hanin, injuring a family there, the Islamic Resistance fighters targeted for the first time the “Tzuriel” Settlement with dozens of Katyusha rockets.

+- And in retaliation to the “Israeli” enemy’s attacks on the steadfast southern villages and safe homes in Aita Al-Shaab, the Islamic Resistance fighters targeted buildings used by enemy soldiers at Al-Manara Settlement with appropriate weapons, causing direct damage.

 {And victory comes only from Allah – the Almighty, All-Wise.}